aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ???+ info "Info: DynamoDB"
     Each function invocation will generally make 2 requests to DynamoDB.
 If the result returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
-For retried invocations, you will see 1WCU and 1RCU.
-Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/){target="_blank"} to estimate the cost.
+    Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/){target="_blank"} to
+    estimate the cost.

 ### Idempotent decorator